-- Bear Crawl – From a downward pose, the baby will often put their legs behind them high in the air, and then move back and forth on their hands and feet.
+- Bear Crawl – From a downward pose, the baby will often put his legs behind him high in the air, and then move back and forth on his hands and feet.

-- Crab crawl – The baby will, sometimes, use their arms to push themselves backwards instead of forwards.
+- Crab crawl – The baby uses his arms to push himself backwards instead of forward.

-- Leapfrog crawl – The baby will, sometimes, get on their hands and knees and use this pose to push themselves forward.
+- Leapfrog crawl – The baby gets on his hands and knees and use this pose to push himself forward.

-- Classic crawl – The baby will go on to their hands and knees and move forward by alternating their leg and arm.
+- Classic crawl – The baby gets on his hands and knees and moves forward by alternating his leg and arm.

-- Tripod crawl – The baby will move with their hands and only one knee, allowing the other one to take a rest.
+- Tripod crawl – The baby moves with his hands and only one knee, allowing the other one to take a rest.

 How Do Babies Learn to Crawl?